Proportional representation for municipalities

 Proportional representation activists in BC have been lobbying the province for local choice legislation off and on for decades.

-Unlike Ontario, where many cities use single member wards, every municipality in BC already elects members at-large or in multi-member wards.
-If the province granted permission to cities to choose their own voting systems, any city which adopted “ranked ballots” in BC would be adopting PR-STV.
+Unlike Ontario, where many cities use single member wards (which make proportional representation impossible), every municipality in BC already elects members at-large or in multi-member wards.
+If the province granted permission to cities to choose their own voting systems, any city which adopted “ranked ballots” in BC would be adopting proportional ranked choice voting.

 In the most recent provincial election, only the Green Party committed to push for cities to have the right to choose their own voting systems.
 Electoral reformers will continue to build coalitions and lobby the province for local choice.